-You may be able to take a credit for up to 30% of qualified costs, up to $1,500.
+You may be able to take a credit for up to 30% of qualified costs.

 To fill out your Form 5695, you’ll need to start by gathering documentation related to any of the above costs.
 You’ll need to know the costs associated with installing any of the above improvements.
 This includes not just the cost of the parts associated with the improvements, but also the labor costs for installation.